-Including private health insurance in your employee benefits package can be a great way to retain top team members by showing them that they're a valued part of the business.
+Including private health insurance in your employee benefits package can be a great way to retain your team by showing them that they're a valued part of the business.
 It helps to show you're investing in their health and wellbeing as much as they're investing themselves in your business.
 It's also a benefit that's highly valued by employees.
-According to one survey, 42.7% of UK employees said that private medical insurance was the benefit they would most like to see as part of their employee benefits package.1
+According to one survey, 29% of UK employees would like their company to offer private medical cover.1

 Not only can small business healthcare cover help to retain existing employees, it can also be a great incentive to help attract new team members.
 According to one study by Canada Life Group, 85% of employees are more likely to work for employers who offer clearly labelled benefits.2 When you own a small business, it can be difficult to attract the best quality candidates for a position, particularly when you may not be able to offer the same level of salary that a larger company may be able to.
 Offering a benefits package that includes things such as private healthcare cover can therefore be a great added incentive.

 Our small business health insurance gives you and your team access to health information and support online and over the phone.